Age of Revelation: Plot

+Lead-up

+When Apocalypse sought an heir to succeed him on Earth, Doug Ramsey was chosen and became Apocalypse's successor: Revelation.
+Doug discusses with Bei the Blood Moon and Warlock about his newly upgraded powers and his intention of not following in Apocalypse's footsteps.
+Doug, Bei, and Warlock are attacked by the black ops group Z.E.R.O. and head to Alaska after defeating them, deciding they could use some X-Men as allies.

+Cyclops decides to put Doug, Bei and Warlock's membership to a vote.
+With a majority accepting, Cyclops is about to welcome Doug and his group into the X-Men when Cyclops' consciousness is swapped with his future counterpart.

 Prelude

-Ten years in the future, Xorn recounts the rise of Apocalypse's heir Revelation, whose powers evolved to reshape reality and establish a tightly controlled Mutant utopia after the X-Virus released by the Gene Bomb wiped out much of humanity while also turning the rest of them into Mutants.
-He is also served by the Choristers, four mutants whose powers were amplified.
+Ten years in the future, Apocalypse's heir Revelation establishes a tightly controlled mutant utopia after his X-Virus wiped out much of humanity while turning the survivors into mutants.
 As Revelation rules the newly formed Revelation Territories with militant factions like the Seraphim and the Omega Kids network.
-Anyone who goes against Revelation will be reduced to Babels by having all their languages stripped from them.
-With escalating oppression, a secret X-Men resistance (consisting of Animalia, Archangel, Beast, Cyclops, Forge, Glob Herman, Magneto, and Schwarzchild) emerges, with Xorn ultimately joining their cause.
+Anyone who opposes Revelation is punished by having all language removed from them, turning them into a Babel.
+With escalating oppression, a secret X-Men resistance (consisting of Jennifer Starkey / Animalia, Archangel, Beast, Cyclops, Forge, Glob Herman, Magneto, and Schwarzschild) emerges, with Xorn ultimately joining their cause.

-Main plot
+Plot

 Age of Revelation: Overture

-A mutant village destroyed by a storm in Revelation Territories is visited by Chorister Topaz, Seraphim Kwannon, and Locus.
-After Topaz enhances the blue-skinned mutant Elebecca Voss' powers, she is suddenly killed by Glob Herman.
-In the present, Cyclops' consciousness is projected into his future body where he learns from Magneto that Revelation has altered the minds of Cyclops and Beast, replacing their future selves with their past consciousnesses to restore the X-Men's greatest leader and mind.
-Revelation's wife Bei the Blood Moon is on the run while Revelation himself, informed of Topaz's death by Kwannon, prepares his next move.
-Beast also arrives in the future, and Magneto reveals that Revelation unleashed the virus that wiped out humanity.
-Cyclops encounters Schwarzchild as Quentin Quire observes Glob Herman attacking an Omega Kid.
-Revelation then commands the release of the Angel of Death (revealed to be a mind-controlled Wolverine) who kills Magneto, Forge, and Archangel.
-As Xorn sacrifices himself to create a black hole to stop Wolverine, Bei is mortally wounded by Kwannon but manages to send a telepathic message to Mars for Apocalypse.
-Revelation has Kwannon wear the X-Men logo on her outfit for her failure.
-In her final moments, Revelation finds Bei and mercy kills her.
+Cyclops' consciousness is projected into his future body; he learns from Magneto that Revelation has altered the minds of Cyclops and Beast, replacing their future selves with their past consciousnesses.
+Revelation's wife Bei the Blood Moon is on the run while Revelation himself prepares his next move.
+Beast also arrives in the future, and Magneto reveals that Revelation unleashed the X-Virus that wiped out most of humanity.
+Revelation commands the release of the Angel of Death (a mind-controlled Wolverine) who kills Magneto, Forge, and Archangel.
+As Xorn sacrifices himself to create a black hole to stop Wolverine, Bei is mortally wounded by Kwannon, but manages to send a telepathic message to Mars for Apocalypse.